thanatath/FisherMan/README.md

 python3 fisherman.py -u user user.name user2.name2
 ```

-the username must be found on the facebook profile link, such as:
+The username must be found on the facebook profile link, such as:
 ```
 https://facebook.com/name.profile/
 ```